Active Directory and Azure OpenID

 Troubleshooting Active Directory over SSL

-To use Active Directory over SSL, one needs to define the Domain Controller with "ldaps://hostname:port" (default port being 636).
-If you have problems connecting to Active Directory over SSL check that your web server has access to ldap-configuration file ldap.conf (see ldap_connect from PHP documentation) and that the configuration file has the Active Directory Root CA certificate defined with TLS_CACERT.
-You can also test if the fact that PHP not recognizing the AD's certificate is the problem, by adding putenv('LDAPTLS_REQCERT=never'); to the ``.
-This will disable the certificate check.
+To use Active Directory over SSL, you need to define the Domain Controller using the format ldaps://hostname:port (the default port is 636).
+If you encounter issues connecting to Active Directory over SSL, ensure that your web server has access to the LDAP configuration file ldap.conf (see the PHP documentation for ldap_connect).
+Make sure the configuration file includes the Active Directory Root CA certificate specified with the TLS_CACERT directive.

 Local MyDBR Login when AD Login is Enabled